Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-stepper-motors.md

 ## Unboxing

-Your upgrade kit will include a new SLB EXT, 4 closed loop motors, a new 48 volt power supply and more!
+Your upgrade kit will include a new SLB EXT, 4 closed loop motors, 4 inductive sensors, a new 48 volt power supply and more!
 Check out the list below and [contact our team](https://sienci.com/contact-us/) if any parts are missing.

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-allparts.jpg){.aligncenter .size-medium}